public class TextBuffer extends Object

 public void removeTag(TextTag tag, TextIter start, TextIter finish)

-.
+range between start and end.
 The order of the

 two TextIters doesn't actually matter; they are just bounds.public void selectRange(TextIter start, TextIter finish)

-, and the insert mark will be
+start, and the insert mark will be

-placed at end
+placed at end.

 Note that this should be used in preference to manually manipulating

-the two marks with moveMark()
+the two marks with moveMark() calls; doing it that

 way results in transient selections appearing which are different than